ruenahcmohr/SerialKeyboardFSM/readme.md

  This circuit can be made quite compact if a flash chip (29F800) and 16 bit latch (74xx16374) are used.
  9600 Baud is difficult to achieve because or how slow it is. (just sayin)

+  main.c will build a program to construct the rom image. the compiled programs output is for a 64k ROM chip, named output.bin

 ---